elixir-waffle/waffle/README.md

 ## Transformations

-Arc can be used to facilitate transformations of uploaded files via any system executable.
+Waffle can be used to facilitate transformations of uploaded files via any system executable.
 Some common operations you may want to take on uploaded files include resizing an uploaded avatar with ImageMagick or extracting a still image from a video with FFmpeg.

 To transform an image, the definition module must define a `transform/2` function which accepts a version atom and a tuple consisting of the uploaded file and corresponding scope.